mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>Hil Colish (flag ship): cost 8, combat 5, movement 1, capacity 3;
+>>sustain damage;
->Hil Colish (flag ship): co 8/cm 5/m 1/ca 3; sustain damage; this ship's system contains a delta wormhole.
+>>This ship's system contains a delta wormhole.
 During movement, this ship may move before or after your other ships
 >
 >Race tech
 >